pjbiggs/SING_aotearoa_2019/README.md

 By:- Patrick J Biggs and Ann McCartney

+---

+# Overview of the session

+We are planning on covering the following in our 90 minute session:

+* Some background on next generating sequencing
+* What are we going to do?
+    * What is a chloroplast?
+    * How are going to do the practical?
+        * Our computers
+        * Our data source
+        * Our environment
+* Mapping of reads to a reference genome
+    * Fasta format
+    * Fastq format
+        * Mapping quality
+    * SAM/BAM files
+    * Visualisation of mapping
+        * Let's map some reads!
+        * Getting an idea of the mapping as a whole
+        * A simple analysis of some SNPs of interest
+        * What's the overall picture looking like?
+        * What did we learn from this mapping example?
+* Assembly
+    * Brief theory
+    * Attempt with our reads
+    * Analysis of the output
+    * What did we learn?
+* Session Summary
+---

 # Some background on next generating sequencing

+---

 # What are we going to do?